Effective from September 2023

 - Enable you to quickly find solutions or workarounds to any accessibility difficulties you are experiencing with our Platform, if they are available.

 - Explain where this isn’t currently possible at the moment and what we are doing to improve that.

 - Provide you with one channel to funnel any queries through, so you can ensure that they are dealt with quickly and appropriately.

 Our commitment to accessibility

 Immersive Labs is committed to ensuring digital accessibility for disabled people.
 Our aim is to combine compelling user experiences with high levels of accessibility and inclusivity, so everyone can use our digital services.
 This is part of our commitment to increasing diversity in cybersecurity, maintaining an inclusive workplace culture, and championing diversity and inclusion in the wider cybersecurity industry.
 Our ongoing site development and content creation is guided by best-practice accessibility guidelines such as WCAG and ISO 30071-1.

 Adapt your experience

 While our Platform has been created to be usable ‘as is’, many people are likely to get the most accessible experience by customizing their computer to suit their individual needs – for example: to get the site spoken to them, to change its color-scheme, or increase the size of its text.

 Note that this may not work in some parts of the platform.
-For more information, please read the section ‘Limitations of our platform’s accessibility’ on this document.
+For more information, please read the section ‘Limitations of our platform’s accessibility’ in this document.

-Our software should display correctly in the current and previous two versions of the following browsers:
+Our software should display correctly in the latest or penultimate version of the following browsers: